Venus

 October 2024

 Just found out my essay, Oakling, will be published in Shenandoah next year.
 Many thanks to editor DW McKinney.
-Also opening in The Roommate at the Repertory Theatre of St. Louis-plays through November 17th.
+Also opening in The Roommate at Repertory Theatre of St. Louis-plays through November 17th.

 September 2024